grupo-avispa/dsr_ros/dsr_agents/README.md

 To use this package, first modify the `default_params.yaml` file located in the `params` directory to set the configuration options for the generic_agent node.

 Next, launch the package using the provided launch file `default.launch.py`.
 This file can be found in the launch directory of the package.
 To launch the package with default settings, use the following command:

 	ros2 launch dsr_agent default.launch.py

-The package comes with an example configuration file called `robot_params.yaml` located in the `params` directory, and an example launch file called `robot.launch.py` located in the launch directory.
+The package comes with an example configuration file called `robot_params.yaml` located in the `params` directory and an example launch file called `robot.launch.py` located in the launch directory.
 These files can be used as a starting point for creating custom configurations and launch files.

+The viewer can be launched using the following command:

+	ros2 launch dsr_agent dsr_viewer.launch.py

 ## Nodes